Graffiti and The Law

-Graffiti is against the law when you do not have permission to do it from either the owner of the property or the local council.
-It is also against the law to graffiti on public transport.
+Graffiti is only illegal when you do not have permission to do it from either the owner of the property or the local council.
+It’s also illegal to graffiti on public transport or public transport areas (such as bus stops or train stations).

 Can I buy spray paint?

-A graffiti tool (graffiti implement) is something that you can do graffiti with.
-A can of spray paint (other than a can that doesn’t contain pigment or is transparent when sprayed on to a surface), and a marker or pen that has ink or paint that can’t be removed (like a permanent texta, or a posca pen) and is 8mm or more in diameter can count as graffiti implements under the law.
+A graffiti implement is something that you can do graffiti with.
+A can of coloured spray paint, and a marker or pen and is 8mm or more in diameter (or 15mm or more in diameter for offences about carrying graffiti implements) can count as graffiti implements under the law.

 Can the police stop and search me for graffiti implements?

-A police officer may stop, search and detain you if they reasonably think you have a graffiti implement that will be used to create illegal graffiti.
+A police officer may stop and search you if they reasonably think you have a graffiti implement that will be used to create illegal graffiti.

-Yes, the police will be able to take your graffiti tool (such as a spray paint can), if it is against the law for you to be carrying it.
+Yes, the police will be able to take your graffiti implement if it is against the law for you to be carrying it.

-What happens if I’ve been caught carrying graffiti tools, or doing illegal graffiti by the police?
+What happens if police catch me carrying graffiti tools, or doing illegal graffiti?

 If you are under 18, the police may: